slsa-framework/slsa/docs/spec/v1.0/distributing-artifacts.md

 distributors, to understand how they should adopt the distribution of SLSA provenance.
-It is primarily concerned with the means of distributing attestations and the relationship of attestations to build artifacts, and not with the specific format of the attestation or attestation bundle itself.
+It is primarily concerned with the means of distributing attestations and the relationship of attestations to build artifacts, and not with the specific format of the attestation itself.

 ## Background